sciguy1121/Community-Mod-1/Ideas.md

 Lava Furnace - Allows players to smelt/cook with no fuel source.
 Lava block must be placed under LavaFurnace block (Idea implemented by smigolpol)

-Concrete Liquid - Flows like lava, eventually freezes into concrete

 Jackhammer - The quickest, yet most expensive way to break hardened concrete

 Block/Item Transport - Would Technicraft use a pipe based system or a mob/entity system like TC3.--Why not a new Idea?